-This small, unassuming Fitzroy gem opened in 2008 as one of the few second-hand bookstores at the city end of Smith Street.
-Since then, it’s evolved to include a healthy range of used records.
+This small, unassuming store in Fitzroy opened in 2008 as one of the few second-hand bookstores at the city end of Smith Street.
+Since then, it’s evolved to include a wide range of used records.
 Racks stretch from the door to the rear counter; and are helpfully divided into genres such as punk, soul and disco.

 Nothing beats going analog and hearing the warm crackle and pop of spinning vinyl.
 In the wake of the digital music revolution, bricks-and-mortar record stores took a brutal hit, but luckily vinyl has enjoyed a renaissance in recent years, with sales on the rise.

 Is it of any surprise?
 Considering the 'TikTokification' of music and the fact everything is now downloadable, heading to a store and sifting through black-wax gems feels somewhat ritualistic.
 Plus, chatting to record shop owners and picking their brains is like encountering a bastion of infinite musical knowledge.
 Looking for something that is a blend of David Bowie, Afro-punk and folktronica?
 They've got just the LP.

 So if you're a seasoned crate digger looking for an obscure bootleg or just want to pick up your favourite album now that it has been remastered, check out the best record stores in Melbourne.